faros-ai/airbyte-connectors/destinations/faros-destination/README.md

 5. Set the desired version `x.y.z`, e.g the latest [![](https://img.shields.io/github/v/tag/faros-ai/airbyte-connectors?label=)](https://hub.docker.com/r/farosai/airbyte-faros-destination/tags)
 6. Click Add

-More details on how to add a custom connector can be found [here](https://docs.airbyte.com/integrations/custom-connectors).
+More details on how to add a custom connector can be found in the official Airbyte [guide](https://docs.airbyte.com/integrations/custom-connectors).

 ## Run from Terminal